yochaigal/cairn/character-creation/backgrounds/spitalians.md

 parent: Backgrounds
 grand_parent: Character Creation

+footer_content: Images & adapted text from <a href="https://degenesis.com/">degenesis.com</a> for private use only.
+Copyright &copy; 2021 by SIXMOREVODKA.
 ---

 # Spitalians

 > Mankind’s last line of defense against the Primer and its spawn.
-They explore the spore fields, dissect dead Psychonauts, and develop poisons and weapons.
+[Spitalians](https://degenesis.com/world/cults/spitalians) explore the spore fields, dissect dead Psychonauts, and develop poisons and weapons.
 With their fungicides they cut swathes into the Sepsis, and carry spore covered muscles in glass tubes to lead them to the Aberrants’ breeding grounds.

 ![](https://a.storyblok.com/f/72501/2715x3840/8900dcd07d/001-spitalians-archetype.jpg)